Keen to travel to Australia with a Working Holiday Visa? Here are the steps to follow to prepare you for your departure.

 The Australian Government has agreements with New Zealand, the United Kingdom, Ireland, Sweden, the Netherlands, Finland, Italy, Belgium, Malta, Slovenia and Norway.
 This mean that residents of these countries can benefit from Medicare with some essential medical treatments while visiting Australia.

 However, we suggest that you take out a private health insurance to travel to Australia.
-We highly recommend World Nomads because you can buy it online, extend it while travelling and they cover a range of adventure activities.

 There are many companies that provide services to facilitate your arrival in Australia.
 Some packages may be overpriced, especially the ones charging for services that are free (open a bank account, get a TFN etc ..).
 Generally all these steps are fairly simple to do yourself, and everything is well explained in the Australia – Backpackers Guide.